How to be a bad tourist in Croatia

 Given that those who do this are usually passed out from drinking too much or getting Charlie Sheen-level high, it increases the chance that they’ll vomit or pee in public as well, completing the circle.

-If people are working in tourism, then most (but not all) of the time they speak some level of English.
+If people are working in tourism, then most (but not all) speak some level of English.
 If they don’t work in tourism and don’t know any foreigners, there is much less chance they speak or understand English.

 No matter whether you live here or are just passing through, you will run into Croatians who do not speak English.
 It’s not their native language.